 There are three steps to gaining certification:

-- Attend the 3-day Masterson Method Equine Specialist Training.
+- Attend the 3-day Masterson Method Equine Specialist Seminar.

 - Complete fieldwork, which involves practicing the bladder meridian technique with a variety of horses, practicing facilitating someone else doing the bladder meridian on a horse, sharing reflections on these sessions in writing to a mentor, and receiving feedback.